cnc45333/cs1302-ce27-1/README.md

    **form a group of exactly two people for this exercise.**

    * **Working in a group?** Some steps in this exercise need be done by each group member individually.
+   If a step is being performed by one group member, then everyone is expected to watch, pay attention, and take notes.

    * **Working by yourself?** That's okay.
 If the instructions ask you to switch, then don't switch.